The First Rainbow Daytona Sells for $6.3 Million — Did Rolex Buy It Back?

 Final Thoughts

-Regardless of the buyer, the sale of the Zenith Rainbow Daytona is a strong indicator of the market’s appetite for rare and historically important Rolex models.
-As collectors continue to chase pieces with unique backstories, we might see other under-the-radar models come to light, surprising the market once again.
+Regardless of the buyer, this result is a strong indicator of the market’s appetite for rare and historically important Rolex models.
+As collectors continue to chase these categorically cool watches, we might see other under-the-radar models come to light, surprising the market once again.

 What do you think of this Zenith Rainbow Daytona?
 Did you know it existed?
 Let us know in the comments below, and if you're looking to customize your Rolex, check out our selection of curved end (integrated straps) for various models.